 Using the CCR GUI for both the HIV and Hepatitis C registries, users with administrator keys will be able to define data collection attributes and assign names to them.
-These local fields will serve as manual toggles in the Patient Data Editor and as filters that can be used in the report selection panels.
-Titles and descriptions of local fields can be edited as free text fields without deleting all associated information.
+These local fields will serve as manual toggles in the Patient Data Editor and as filters that can be used in the report

+2.4.4.
 CCR Procedures Report